mtik00/rpi-ansible/README.md

 ## Setup

-You need to create a hosts file in `./instance`.
+You need to create a hosts file at `./instance/hosts`.
 Maybe something like this:

     [rpi]
     my-pi

+## Running

+Pick your playbook and run it with something like:

+    ansible-playbook metrics-server.yml --check